AdobeXD/plugin-samples/reference/scenegraph.md

 ### text.textAlign : <code>string</code>
 Horizontal alignment: Text.ALIGN_LEFT, ALIGN_CENTER, or ALIGN_RIGHT.
-This setting affects the layout of multiline text, and for point text it also affects how the text is positioned relative to its anchor point (x=0 in local coordinates) and what direction the text grows when edited on canvas.
+This setting affects the layout of multiline text, and for point text it also affects how the text is positioned relative to its anchor point (x=0 in local coordinates) and what direction the text grows when edited by the user.

 Changing textAlign on existing point text will cause it to shift horizontally.
 To change textAlign while keeping the text in a fixed position, shift the text horizontally (moving its anchor point) to compensate: